Legal Professionals Standing By 24/7

 • Are pregnant.

-4. Benefits of State Disability Insurance:
+Benefits of State Disability Insurance

 SDI generally pays 55% of your average wages for up to 52 weeks of disability.
-Nevertheless, your income may shift from month to month and year to year, making it hard to determine your exact average weekly income.
+Nevertheless, your income may shift from month to month and year to year, making it hard to determine your average weekly income.

-5. SDI vs Workers’ Comp
+SDI vs. Workers’ Comp

 Workers' Compensation is different from other types of insurance coverage.
 Although workplaces are becoming safer, accidents still occur.
-If you suffer an injury on the job, filing a Workers Comp claim is your best option.
+If you suffer an injury on the job, filing a Worker's Comp claim is your best option.

 Conclusion

-With over 250+ Five Star Reviews; an incredible staff of caring, well-trained, advanced technology for superior client communication: a track record of an over 98%-win rate, and giving back to our community through the Pacific Workers' Foundation, it is easy to see why Pacific Workers' is the go-to law firm for all injured workers in Northern California.
+With over 250+ Five-Star Reviews, an incredible staff of caring, well-trained, advanced technology for superior client communication, a track record of an over 98%-win rate, and giving back to our community through the Pacific Workers Foundation.
+It is easy to see why Pacific Workers is the go-to law firm for all injured workers in Northern California.
 Offices in Oakland, Concord, Stockton, Tracy, San Jose, and Sacramento.